magenta-aps/mox/doc/user/installation.rst

 The gunicorn access log is output on ``STDOUT`` and error log is output on ``STDERR``.
 They can be inspected with ``docker logs``.

-In addition the audit log is written to :file:`/var/log/mox/audit.log`.
+In addition, the audit log is written to :file:`/var/log/mox/audit.log`.
 It can be mounted as a volume if needed.
 The location is determined by :py:data:`AUDIT_LOG_FILE`.